RafiAlizade/admin-page-js/readme.md

 - **User Photo Editing**: Ability to add or edit user photos.
 - **Confirmation Dialog for User Deletion**: A confirmation screen will be added to prevent accidental deletions.
 - **Input Field Enhancements**: Improvements to input fields for a more intuitive user experience.
+- **Improved appearance**: Simpler use with further improved interface.

 ## Getting Started